isi-mube/Cytology-Codex/README.md

     <li><strong>Digital Pathology</strong>: Digital pathology involves digitizing pathology slides, which allows the use of image-based information for diagnosis, research, and teaching.
 Despite its growth, this field faces significant challenges, particularly regarding the large sizes of image data and the computational and storage resources required.</li>
   <br>

+### Challenges in Cytology
-<strong>Challenges in Cytology</strong>: Unlike tissue pathology, where cells maintain their original three-dimensional structure, cytology specimens are usually smears or suspensions of individual cells.
-This loss of the third dimension information can complicate diagnosis and requires more time to learn the patterns.
-Additionally, cytology is often less explored in the digital domain due to the complexities associated with digitizing three-dimensional images and the increased storage demands.
+Unlike histology where cells maintain their original three-dimensional structure in a thin and flat layer, cytology samples aren't one-dimensional, generally comprising smears or suspensions of unique configurations of individual cells that no longer hold their original formation.
+This additional third dimension makes diagnosis more complex and time-consuming as it requires mastery of pattern recognition.
+Furthermore, digital exploration in cytology is relatively uncharted due to the challenges involved in digitizing three-dimensional images and the resulting increased storage requirements.

-As both Cytotechnologist and Cytology Professor, I´ve performed during my career screening, interpretation and diagnosis of various cytology specimens, quality assurance, teaching and research.
-With this knolwedge at hand, this project aims to be a bridge between cytology and digitalisation.
-I believe that Machine and Deep Learning models can be effectively be applied to Cytology Data and dosen´t require a full scan.
+My dual role as Cytotechnologist and Cytology Professor has involved screening, and diagnosis of numerous cytology specimens, quality control, and engaging in both teaching and research.
+Using my field knowledge and expertise, my project also aims to build a nexus between Cytology and Digitalisation.
+I am convinced that Machine Learning and Deep Learning models can be successfully implemented in Cytology for Data Analysis, bypassing the need for a complete scan.

 ## Project development:
 **Start:** 08/07/23 - **Deadline:** 29/07/23